eliezaanne/Database/README.md

 ## 👨‍💻 Author

 **Eli**
-A Python and crochet enthusiast who loves combining creativity and logic.
+A programmer and crochet enthusiast who loves combining creativity and logic.

 ---